nemesisx00/ocsm/README.md

 - [Rust](https://www.rust-lang.org/)
 - [Node.js](https://nodejs.org)

 You may be surprised to see [Node.js](https://nodejs.org) in the list, considering this is primarily a [Rust](https://www.rust-lang.org/) application.
 But managing CSS files can be a very verbose ordeal and a CSS Preprocessor like [Stylus](https://stylus-lang.com/) makes it so much easier.
-NPM is used to manage the installation of [Stylus](https://stylus-lang.com/).
+[NPM](https://www.npmjs.com) is used to manage the installation of [Stylus](https://stylus-lang.com/).

 #### Helpful Utilities

-There are a few utilities that are not strictly required but can make your life a lot easier and I recommend checking them out:
+There are a few utilities which are not strictly required but can make your life a lot easier and I recommend checking them out:

 - [cargo-edit](https://github.com/killercup/cargo-edit)
 - [cargo-script](https://github.com/DanielKeep/cargo-script)